Joseph A. Lombardo

 - Rapid resolution.
 Court appearances can be stressful and inconvenient.
 PTI helps speed up resolution so that you can get back to your normal life that much faster.

-PTI Program Eligibility Requirements and Conditions
+PTI Program Eligibility Requirements and Conditions in NJ

 Compared to going to prison and receiving a criminal record, PTI is a very attractive option — but who’s allowed to participate?
 You need to meet the following criteria: